-You will get worked up by the slight appearance of black mold in your home.
 You may be a cleaning perfectionist, but black mold can still grow in places you didn’t anticipate.
-As long as there is moisture, black molds will build-up.
-However, the good news is that you can easily eradicate these unsightly developments from your house.
+As long as there’s moisture, black mold will still build up in various places in your house.

 How to Use Vinegar to Kill Mold and Mildew

-Follow these simple steps to remove black mold with the use of white vinegar, once and for all.
+Here are simple steps to remove black mold on your flooring with the use of white vinegar, once and for all.

-- Wear leak-proof gloves – White vinegar is a natural organic component; extreme exposure to it can cause damage to your skin.
+White vinegar is a natural organic component but extreme exposure to it can cause damage to your skin.
 Prevent the irritation by wearing non-porous gloves.

-- Fill up a sprayer with pure vinegar – Do not dilute it with water as this would not give the desired results.
+Get a bottle of old white vinegar in your kitchen, Do not dilute it with water as this would not give the desired results.
 If you have a large area to clean, then you better get more bottles of white vinegar.

-- Spray the vinegar on the infected area.
-Make sure you cover the whole spot with vinegar.
+Spray the vinegar directly onto the mold infected area making sure to cover the whole spot with vinegar.
 In case you don’t have a sprayer, use a piece of cloth soaked in white vinegar and wipe the area with the black mold.

 Tip: If you are killing black mold on the bathroom tiles, do not use vinegar on unsealed tiles since it will cause abrasion on the surface.

-- After the one hour, use a brush and warm water to scrub away the black mold.
+After one hour, use a brush and warm water to scrub away the black mold.
 Cleaning with a brush will break the mold’s membrane easily.
 Use an appropriate size and type of brush for the job.
-One you can easily hold and can reach hidden corners and curves effortlessly.
+Once you can easily hold and can reach hidden corners and curves effortlessly.

-- Clean the surface.
-Once you have managed to break through the mold and remove it, rinse the surface using clean water and allow it to dry.
+Once you have managed to break through the mold and remove it, rinse the surface using clean warm water and allow it to dry.
 If there are still stubborn mold stains lingering, repeat the process until it is completely gone.
-White vinegar may have an unpleasant smell but disappears after a short time.

-If vinegar kills only 82% of the mold species, then there are still a remaining 18% of persistent strains of mold.
+Since vinegar kills only 82% of the mold species, then the remaining 18% of persistent strains of mold.
 You can mix white vinegar with elements like borax, hydrogen peroxide, and baking soda or salt.
 Try this if white vinegar alone did not cut through the mold successfully even after repeating the cleaning process several times.

 Even if you decide to hire experts for the remediation process, staying in that house while work is in progress is not a good idea.
 There will be noise and disruptions, especially if the process is complex due to a complicated infestation.